 Although our battered fish was slightly over-browned, it had a lot of potential.
 The batter was thin, light, and crispy, while the fish was very moist and tender.
 However, the batter was a tad oily.
 This lack of temperature control is probably more of an occasional oversight than a regular occurrence.

 The chips were better executed, remaining crisp till the end of the meal.
 One bonus here is the serving of mushy peas, which is a traditional British accompaniment to fish and chips.
 Other condiments served are tartare sauce, ketchup, and malt vinegar.
+We finished off our meal with a tall glass of Coca-Cola.

 230 Tanjong Katong Road